 2. Obtain a master's degree

-3. Work in a clinical internship
+3. Complete a clinical internship and gain experience

 4. Build a portfolio

-5. Earn credentials
+5. Earn your credentials and gain licensure

-6. Apply to open positions for art therapy
+6. Apply for art therapy positions

 Skills for art therapists